 soormaa maḍiyath thodu vaelavanē.

-Embrace the compassionate protection of the Lord.
-This timeless bhakti poetry continues to inspire and uplift, nurturing faith and devotion across generations.
+Take the kindly softness of the Lord.
+This everlasting bhakti verse remains thrilling and heartening and fosters faith and devotion through generations.